center-for-threat-informed-defense/attack_to_cve/README.md

-# Mapping ATT&CK Techniques to CVEs for Impact
+# Mapping MITRE ATT&CK® Techniques to CVEs for Impact

-This project defines a methodology and guidance for using MITRE ATT&CK to characterize the impact of a vulnerability as described in the CVE list.
-ATT&CK techniques provide a standard way of describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
+This project defines a methodology for using MITRE ATT&CK to characterize the impact of a vulnerability as described in the CVE list.
+ATT&CK techniques provide a standard way of describing the methods adversaries use to exploit a vulnerability and what adversaries may achieve by exploiting the vulnerability.
 Using ATT&CK techniques to describe a vulnerability makes it easier for defenders to integrate vulnerabilities into their threat modeling.

 Our goal is to enable vendors, researchers, vulnerability databases, and other producers of vulnerability information to standardize the way they describe the impacts of vulnerabilities.
 Defenders will be able to use this ATT&CK-based impact information to better inform their risk models.
 When used with security control frameworks that are mapped to ATT&CK, CVE’s with ATT&CK Technique references should enable defenders to better understand their compensating controls for a given CVE.
 Ultimately, this methodology aims to establish a critical connection between vulnerability management and threat modeling.